 Don't dehydrate sweet and savory foods at the same time.
-Air circulates around the unit while drying, so it's possible for flavor to mix, especially when dehydrating pungent foods.
+Air circulates around the unit while drying, so it's possible for flavors to mix, especially when dehydrating pungent foods.

-Make sure you cut foods into even chunks or slices so they'll all be ready at the same time — larger pieces take longer to dry.
+Cut foods into even chunks or slices.
+This way they'll all be ready at the same time — larger pieces take longer to dry.

-Don't let food overlap on the trays or the pieces won't dry evenly.
+Don't let food overlap on the trays.
+If you do, the pieces won't dry evenly.

 Never dry moldy fruit.
 Because of the low temperatures involved in drying food, the dehydration process won't kill any of the mold spores.

-If you want to make jerky in your dehydrator, make sure it can reach temperatures of at least 160°F.
+Do you want to make jerky?
+If you do, make sure your dehydrator can reach temperatures of at least 160°F.

 Dehydrators can be found at a range of prices to suit all budgets.
 Ultimately, you tend to get what you pay for, with the most inexpensive models being less effective.